-There have been no new positive cases in the Porcupine Health Unit (PHU) area since May 10, 2020.
-The total number of confirmed positive cases is 65, 1 of which remains active.
+There have been no new positive cases in the Porcupine Health Unit (PHU) area since June 21, 2020.
+The current number of confirmed positive cases is now 67, one of which remains active.

-Stay home if you are not well.
+Stay home if you have symptoms.
 Stay safe.
-Stay positive!

 ** Number of confirmed cases to date, including resolved and deceased cases.

 *** Number of recovered cases plus the number of deceased cases.

 Confirmed cases in the Porcupine Health Unit area and their current status are listed on our COVID-19 Cases page.

 For additional epidemiological information, see the weekly Porcupine Health Unit COVID-19 Epidemiology Update.

 Coronaviruses are a large family of viruses that can cause illnesses ranging from the common cold to more serious respiratory infections like bronchitis, pneumonia or severe acute respiratory syndrome (SARS).
 The 2019 novel coronavirus (COVID-19) is a respiratory infection that originated in Wuhan, China.
 The first presumptive case of this virus in Ontario was identified on January 25, 2020.